LeonLow97-Sandbox/docker-and-kubernetes-bootcamp/memshad_mannambeth/ckad/01-k8s-configuration.md

   - 3 Taint Effects:
     1. `NoSchedule`: Pods will not be scheduled onto the Node
     2. `PreferNoSchedule`: system tries to avoid placing the Pod onto the Node.
-    3. `NoExecute`: new Pods will not be scheduled onto the Node and existing Pods onto the Node, will be evicted if they do not tolerate the taint.
+    3. `NoExecute`: new Pods will not be scheduled onto the Node, and existing Pods on the Node will be evicted unless they tolerate the taint.
 - Tolerations:
   - Applied to Pods
   - Allow Pods to be scheduled on Nodes with matching Taints